cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 ##### ignoreCriticalHealthCheck (optional)
 * Data type: boolean
-* Content: If this is set to true, health check errors during dogu startup at the end of the setup are logged, but the setup does not fail.
+* Content: If this is set to `true`, health check errors during dogu startup at the end of the setup are logged, but the setup does not fail.
 * Example: `{ "ignoreCriticalHealthCheck": true }`

 #### registryConfig (optional)